OpenEvalProject/evals/manuscripts/elife-78191/v2/manuscript.md

 ### Affiliations

-1. https://ror.org/00afp2z80 GIGA-Cyclotron Research Centre-In Vivo Imaging, University of Liège Liège Belgium
+1. GIGA-Cyclotron Research Centre-In Vivo Imaging, University of Liège Liège Belgium ([ROR:00afp2z80](https://ror.org/00afp2z80))
-2. https://ror.org/00afp2z80 Psychology and Cognitive Neuroscience Research Unit, University of Liège Liège Belgium
+2. Psychology and Cognitive Neuroscience Research Unit, University of Liège Liège Belgium ([ROR:00afp2z80](https://ror.org/00afp2z80))
 3. Physip SA Paris France
 4. Department of Neurology, University Hospital of Liège Liège Belgium
-5. https://ror.org/00afp2z80 GIGA-In Silico Medicine, University of Liège Liège Belgium
+5. GIGA-In Silico Medicine, University of Liège Liège Belgium ([ROR:00afp2z80](https://ror.org/00afp2z80))
-6. https://ror.org/0161xgx34 Centre for Advanced Research in Sleep Medicine, Université de Montréal Montreal Canada
+6. Centre for Advanced Research in Sleep Medicine, Université de Montréal Montreal Canada ([ROR:0161xgx34](https://ror.org/0161xgx34))

 † Corresponding author

 ## Abstract

 Sleep alteration is a hallmark of ageing and emerges as a risk factor for Alzheimer’s disease (AD).
 While the fine-tuned coalescence of sleep microstructure elements may influence age-related cognitive trajectories, its association with AD processes is not fully established.
 Here, we investigated whether the coupling of spindles and slow waves (SW) is associated with early amyloid-β (Aβ) brain burden, a hallmark of AD neuropathology, and cognitive change over 2 years in 100 healthy individuals in late-midlife (50–70 years; 68 women).
-We found that, in contrast to other sleep metrics, earlier occurrence of spindles on slow-depolarisation SW is associated with higher medial prefrontal cortex Aβ burden (p=0.014, r² β* =0.06) and is predictive of greater longitudinal memory decline in a large subsample (p=0.032, r² β* =0.07, N=66).
+We found that, in contrast to other sleep metrics, earlier occurrence of spindles on slow-depolarisation SW is associated with higher medial prefrontal cortex Aβ burden (p=0.014, r²β*=0.06) and is predictive of greater longitudinal memory decline in a large subsample (p=0.032, r²β*=0.07, N=66).
 These findings unravel early links between sleep, AD-related processes, and cognition and suggest that altered coupling of sleep microstructure elements, key to its mnesic function, contributes to poorer brain and cognitive trajectories in ageing.

 ## Introduction